tiberlab/uptight/README.md

 Alessandro Pecchia, and Anh-Luan Phan.

 The ETB implementation is based on the following papers:
+* Slater J C, and Koster G F: "Simplified LCAO Method for the Periodic Potential Problem”, Phys.
+Rev. 94, no. 6, 1498–1524, 1954.
 * Jancu J-M, Scholz R, Beltram F and Bassani F: "Empirical spds* tight-binding calculation for cubic semiconductors: general method and material parameters", Phys.
 Rev. B 57, 6493, 1998